fkyeeb/H2O/tutorials/tutorial.md

 ## 3.1 Input
 This subcommand requires the processed ortholog trees from `infer_ortho`, the `duplication_counts.tsv` from `map_dupl`, and node numbers corresponding to WGD events.

 If one of the `pruned/` or `unpruned/`directories doesn't exist in `processed_tree_dir`, `h2o` will only extract ortholog trees from the existing folder.
 If neither of those directories exists, this command will not run.
-The corresponding node numbers for WGD have to match those in the first tree of `summary_tree_numbered.tre`.
+The corresponding node numbers for WGD have to match those in the first tree of `consensus_tree_numbered.tre`.

 ## 3.2 How to run